Gaurab-B/Car_Price_Facebook_Marketpalce/Readme.md

 Run the clean_notebooks.py to just select Honda, Toyota and Mazda Cars as they are the best cars for someone who is looking for  a first car.

-CSV file will be saved as required
+CSV file will be saved as required.